MorinWang/morinwang.github.io/_pages/about.md

 # 🔥 News
+- *2025.05*:  🎉🎉 Our two papers have been accepted by ACL 2025 (1 for Findings and 1 for Main)!
 - *2025.05*:  🎉🎉 Our three papers have been accepted by KDD 2025 (Research Track)!
 - *2025.05*:  🎉🎉 Our LLM-enhanced Recommender Systems Tutorial and Survey has been accepted by KDD 2025 (Survey Track).
 - *2025.05*:  🎉🎉 Our paper *DANCE: Resource-Efficient Neural Architecture Search with Data-Aware and Continuous Adaptation* has been accepted by IJCAI 2025!